KLVJ (FM)

-KLVJ (102.1 FM, "K-Love" is a non-commercial educational radio station licensed to Encinitas, California and serving San Diego County.
+KLVJ (102.1 MHz, "K-Love" is a non-commercial educational FM radio station licensed to Encinitas, California, and serving San Diego County.
 The station is owned by Educational Media Foundation and broadcasts a contemporary Christian music format as an affiliate of the K-Love network.
 KLVJ (then KPRI)'s studios were previously located in the Sorrento Valley district in north San Diego.
 Prior to 2015, the station, holding the KPRI call letters, was locally owned by Compass Radio Group and broadcast an adult album alternative format.
 On September 28, it was announced that Compass sold KPRI to EMF; the station began carrying K-Love programming the same day.

 History

 The station was first licensed to Oceanside, California as KXST; the city of license later changed to Encinitas.

 KPRI - 'Capri-by-the-Sea'

 When it first went on the air in the 1950s at 106.5 FM, the station billed itself as "KPRI: Capri-by-the-Sea", a middle of the road and jazz station with studios on 5th Avenue in San Diego.
 This early version of KPRI featured popular DJs like Rod Page and George Manning.
 KPRI continued with its MOR format, supplemented by a progressive rock show hosted by pioneering underground disc jockey Steve Brown (under the name "OB Jetty").
 Finally, in May 1968, KPRI switched to a full-time progressive rock format.
 The lineup included Gabriel Wisdom, Fred Nurk, Dana Jones, and Joe Chandler.
 Peter Franklin (with British accent) was an early program director.
 Later additions to the air staff included Jerry Lubin, Adrian Bolt, The Kapusta Kid, Barrance Q Zakar, and Larry Himmel.
 Jim Lanter (known on-air as "Jim LaFawn") was the program director from 1971 to 1973; he later worked at KLOS in Los Angeles.
 In the early 1970s, Gerry Gazlay was the station's news director.
 Larry Shushan owned the station until 1971, when he sold it to Southwestern Broadcasting.

 In 1973, KPRI hired Michael Harrison as PD.
 He installed a more mainstream album oriented rock format which influenced many other stations around the country.
 That same year, Gazley left KPRI to become a newscaster for competitor KGB-AM-FM; Gabriel Wisdom, Larry Himmel, and Barrance Q Zakar eventually followed him.
 KPRI and KGB-FM and battled for ratings supremacy throughout the 1970s and into the 1980s.
 Ultimately, KPRI lost the ratings war to KGB-FM.